LeDecode/FlaskTest/README.md

-Open terminal/command line and Install Flask \n
+Open terminal/command line and Install Flask <br>
-Export All the files from this repository to you virtual enviornment folder \n Run the code \n
+Export All the files from this repository to you virtual enviornment folder <br>
+Run the code <br>